-Semitruck crash closes northbound I-5 lanes in Lakewood
+Lakewood backup lingers after Northbound I-5 reopens after semitruck crash

-A semitruck crash blocked all northbound lanes of Interstate 5 in Lakewood Thursday morning.
-The right lane remains closed.
+Long backups remain in Lakewood Thursday morning after a semitruck crash blocked northbound lanes of Interstate 5.
+By around 6:45 a.m., all lanes had opened to traffic, according to WSDOT.

-The truck crashed around 2:51 a.m. on the South Tacoma Way and Highway 512 overpass at milepost 127, blocking the three right northbound lanes of I-5 and the ramps to Highway 512.
-As of 6:08 a.m., the far left lane had opened to traffic, according to WSDOT.
+The truck crashed around 2:51 a.m. on the South Tacoma Way and Highway 512 overpass at milepost 127, blocking the three northbound lanes of I-5 and the ramps to Highway 512.

 Shortly after 5 a.m., the collision had caused a 3-mile backup out to Gravelly Lake Drive, WSDOT said.
 Around 6:30 a.m., the backup stretched to Joint Base Lewis-McChord, according to WSDOT.

-Washington State Patrol, the WSDOT and West Pierce Fire and Rescue are working to remove debris from the northbound lanes.
+Washington State Patrol, the WSDOT and West Pierce Fire and Rescue responded to remove debris.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.